DanielMartensson/Open-SAE-J1939/README.md

 SAE J1939 is a protocol for shaping the CAN-bus message in a specific way that suits industrial vehicles such as tractors, machinery, trucks and more.

 SAE J1939 is a very easy protocol to use, but there is a lack of information about SAE J1939, due to the cost of the protocol document, available how to shape a CAN-bus message according to SAE J1939 protocol standard.
-So therefore I’m writing a SAE J1939 protocol available for free to use on any embedded systems such as STM32, Arduino, AVR, PIC etc.
+So therefore I’m writing a SAE J1939 protocol available for free to use on any embedded systems such as STM32, Arduino, AVR, PIC etc or PC.

 To learn to build on this project, you need first to understand SAE J1939.
 I have written this project in C language because C is an industry standard.
 The C language dialect I have chosen is C99 and I don’t use dynamical memory allocation in this library.
 So it will work with MISRA C standard.